 This is the third in our three-part series of the Work of Leaders model.
 We have covered Crafting Vision by imaging a future state of the company and Building Alignment, which increases employee buy-in for the vision.

-All the building blocks are in place, and now it is time to ‘Make the Vision A Reality’ by Championing Execution of the vision and leveraging the clarity, dialogue, and inspiration established during the Building Alignment stage.
+All the building blocks are in place, and now it is time to ‘Make the Vision A Reality’ by Championing Execution of the vision.
 It is important to remember that leaders at all levels have a part to play in each of these stages.

-There are three drivers of Championing Execution: Momentum, Structure, and Feedback.
-We’ll cover some key points of each below.
+3 Drivers of Championing Execution: Momentum, Structure, and Feedback.

-Momentum is driven by the example of the leader – leaders must never ask more than they are willing to give.
+- Momentum is driven by the examples of the leader.
+Leaders, do not ask more than you are willing to give.
 It involves being driven for results and initiating action.
 Commitment to deadlines, challenging priorities, and helping people see new initiatives as part of their jobs keeps the project moving forward.
 A leader needs to be a catalyst who provides the necessary momentum, drive, and resources.

-- It provides the necessary momentum, drive, ongoing support and resources to ultimately bring the vision to life.
+- Providing the necessary momentum, drive, ongoing support and resources to ultimately bring the vision to life.

 In our experience of working with hundreds of leaders, different styles are more inclined to have natural strengths.